What is cyanobacteria?

 How can I get a lake sample tested for algae?

-If you think your lake has an algae bloom and want to have the algae identified, go to Washington State Toxic Algae, Report and Test a Bloom.
+If you think your lake has an algae bloom and want to have the algae identified and a toxin analysis done, go to Washington State Toxic Algae, Report and Test a Bloom.

-What happens if a test is positive for toxins?
+What happens if a test confirms a toxic bloom?

 If a test shows that a bloom is toxic, county health officials will decide whether to close the lake for recreation, post notifications of potential health concerns, or wait for further testing.